Maximin Headway Control of Automated Vehicles for System Optimal Dynamic Traffic Assignment in General Networks: Numerical experiments

 The three different scenarios are defined for comparison as follows: \begin{itemize} \item \textbf{Min-HW}: the headway of each link is directly set as the minimum headway. \item \textbf{SO-HW}: we directly solve for the SO-DTA by searching for the optimal headway, and the solution algorithm is based on the sensitivity-based algorithm (Algorithm \ref{algo:sen}) described in \ref{app:SA}. \item \textbf{Maximin-HW}: we solve the maximin headway by Algorithm~\ref{algo:optimal}. \end{itemize}

-Based on Proposition~\ref{prop:minimum}, we already know that the minimum headway setting would yield the SO-DTA, and the total travel time $TTT(\textbf{h}^{min})$ = 27,740.
+Based on Proposition~\ref{prop:minimum}, we already know that the minimum headway setting would yield the SO-DTA, and the total travel time $TTT(\textbf{h}^{min})$ = 25,210.
 Additionally, the dynamic inflow and outflow of each link in the SO-DTA are presented in Figure~\ref{fig:Flow_in_links}.
+The path-based and link-based formulations are equivalent to SO-DTA.
+Utilizing the path-link incidence matrix or the Dynamic Assignment Ratio (DAR) matrix, we can obtain the path flow under SO-DTA from the optimal link flow as determined by Algorithm \ref{algo:optimal}.

-The convergence curve of Algorithm~\ref{algo:sen} in \textbf{SO-HW} is shown in Figure~\ref{fig:FTTT_algorithm2}, and one the see that the algorithm converges to about $TTT=33,500$ minutes, which is larger than 27,740 derived by Algorithm \ref{algo:optimal} in \textbf{Minimum-HW}.
-This verifies that the \textbf{Min-HW} has lower TTT than \textbf{SO-HW}, and the sensitivity-based method might not converge to the optimal solution of SO-DTA.
+The convergence curve of Algorithm~\ref{algo:sen} in \textbf{SO-HW} is shown in Figure~\ref{fig:FTTT_algorithm2}, where the convergence criterion is that the difference of TTT in the latest two iterations is less than 1 minute.
+The sensitivity-based Algorithm \ref{algo:sen} may converge to the local optimal and it does not guarantee to find the global optimal solution by Algorithm \ref{algo:sen}.
+However, it is proved that our proposed Algorithm \ref{algo:optimal} could analytically solve the SO-DTA problem to find the global optimal solution.
+Therefore, one can see that the sensitivity-based algorithm converges to $TTT$= 31,342 minutes, which is larger than 25,210 derived by Algorithm \ref{algo:optimal} in \textbf{Maximin-HW}.
+This verifies that the sensitivity-based method might not converge to the optimal solution of SO-DTA and demonstrates the merits of the proposed analytical algorithm in Algorithm~\ref{algo:optimal}.